Got half a container of buttermilk left after making pancakes, and not sure what to do with the leftovers?

 - Remove the baking sheet from the freezer.
 Once the buttermilk freezes, the baking sheet is no longer needed.
 Feel free to reorganize the “sheets” of frozen buttermilk if needed.

-And you are done.
+That’s it.
 The buttermilk is frozen and waiting until you’re ready to use it.
 This way also works great for freezing kefir.

 There’s no right answer to this question.
 Some people suggest you shouldn’t keep it frozen for longer than like 2 or 3 months, but I don’t think that’s accurate.